 Firstly, if you’re having to regularly tow horses, you’ll need to make sure that you’re doing so legally.

-For those drivers who passed their test in 1997 or later, you can only tow a car and trailer up to 3500kg, if you’ve also passed a special car and trailer test.
+For those drivers who passed their test in 1997 or later, you can only tow a car and trailer up to 3,500kg, provided you’ve also passed a special car and trailer test.

-You’ll also need to fit towing mirrors to help you see beyond the trailer, which are a legal requirement.
+You’ll also need to fit towing mirrors to your car to help you see beyond the trailer, which is a legal requirement.

 Best cars for towing horse trailers